Call for developers to bolster services so a Mid Wales town can cope with new homes

 This saw the need for a new consultation to take place on the new larger proposal which is for more housing.

-The new plans is for 153 units for the site, when it had originally it had been for 134.
+The new plan is for 153 units for the site, when 134 had previously had proposed.

 The proposal in 2023 followed an earlier application by Persimmon Homes for 42 homes – referred to as phase one – which received planning approval in August 2022.